UtrechtUniversity/epos-msl/README.md

 sudo ln -s /media/sf_epos /var/www/msl_api
 ```

-Check to see if the login page is accessible by navigating to epos-msl.ckan.test/webservice/login, a reboot might be
+Check to see if the login page is accessible by navigating to https://epos-msl.ckan.test/webservice/login.
+A reboot might be
 needed.

 ### Seeding test admin panel account(s)